College of Graduate Studies

 Specialty regalia or tam must be ordered roughly four weeks in advance.
 Contact the bookstore for details 931-372-3131.

 Staff from the bookstore will be at the commencement ceremony with limited supply of caps, gowns, tassels.

 GradImages will be the official photographer at your graduation ceremony.
 Following commencement, your photos will soon be available to view and order by visiting the website at GradImages.

-Simply enter your Last Name, your School Name: School and select 2016 from the dropdown menu.
+Simply enter your Last Name, your School Name: School and select the year from the dropdown menu.
 Once you see your name, click on the link to view your photos.
 If you need additional help to locate your photos, call the customer service department at 800-261-2576 or email firstname.lastname@example.org.